centreon/centreon-documentation/versioned_docs/version-21.10/graph-views/map-web-install-remote.md

 ---
 id: map-web-install-remote
-title: Installing MAP Web on a remote server
+title: Installing MAP on a remote server
 ---

 ## Architecture